PietPtr/Microdox/keyboard/c44/README.md

 * 1 TRS cable.

 Alternatively, you can use any sort of cable and socket that has at least 3 wires.
-If you want to use I2C interface to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7Ω pull-up resistors.
+If you want to use I2C to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7Ω pull-up resistors.

 Wiring
 ------

 The 3 wires of the TRS cable need to connect GND, VCC, and digital pin 3 (i.e.
-PD0 on the ATmega32u4) between the two pro micros.
+PD0 on the ATmega32u4) between the two Pro Micros.

 Then wire your key matrix to any of the remaining 17 IO pins of the pro micro and modify the `matrix.c` accordingly.